Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Cup Product for higher

-$lk(v)$ has $2k+1$ (or $2k$) vertexes, thus it is either the $(2k-1)$-dim sphere or contractible.
-If it's contractible, erasing $v$ is homotopy-invariant.
-Similarly for $w$.
-If one of $v,w$ was erased- we return to the case where at most 1 vertex was added. otherwise, the only remaining question is whether the $2k+1$ vertexes other than $v,w$ form a simplex.
-If they do, the component is homotopic to a wedge of 2 spheres.
-Otherwise to a sphere.
-In both cases, there is no cup product. \item[\textbf{3}:] In this case we have a budget of $2-\frac{1}{k+1}+3(\frac{2}{k+1}-1)=\frac{5}{k+1}-1$, thus this case is only relevant for $k=2,3$, for which the budget is less than $\frac{2}{3},\frac{1}{4}$ respectively.
-This means we may add at most 1 edge (denote it by $e$) after adding the vertexes (see \Cref{vertBeforeAles}).
-Assume another simplex is added.
-This operation can't involve adding vertexes or edges, thus must be supported on $2k+1$ vertexes whose 1-skeleton forms a clique.
-This is only possible if we include $e$, otherwise we are working with an existing simplex (and if $e$ wasn't added, the component remains contractible).
-Denote by $x,y$ the endpoints of $e$.
-Any additional operation must include $x,y$ and only their common neighbors.
-How many of those exist?
-Assume WLOG that $y$ was added after $x$.
-At this point, they may have at most $2k$ common neighbors (as this is the amount of neighbors of $y$).
-Any vertex added later may not be a common neighbor, since a simplex may be glued to a $2k-1$ face, which before adding $e$ can't contain both $x,y$ (by \Cref{vertBeforeAles} we may assume that the vertexes were added before the edges).
-Since any additional operations will only be preformed on $2k+2$ vertexes, the remaining 2 have contractible link, and thus can be erased without changing the homotopy type.
-This returns us to the case of only 1 additional vertex. \item[\textbf{4}:] This is only relevant for $k=2$, where we remain with a budget of less than $\frac{1}{3}$.
-Thus no edge can be added, and thus no other simplex of any dimension.
-Therefore, the component is contractible as we saw before. \end{enumerate} \end{proof} \begin{remark} To avoid confusion it is important to stress that the proposition only addresses strongly connected $\textbf{2k}$-components.
-The proof that $H^l\neq 0$ for (in our case) $k\le l\le 2k$ in \cite{Fowler19} involves proving the existence of $\partial\Delta^l$ as a subcomplex of $X$ with a maximal face.
-This maximal face is by definition "unwitnessed" by any strongly connected component of dimension greater than $l$. \end{remark}
+Thus, all operations after the addition of $e$ will only be attached on a total of $2k+2$ vertices ($x,y$ and their common neighbors).
+The remaining 2 vertices will have contractible link, and thus can be erased without changing the homotopy type.
+This new complex, $C''$ is either $\partial(\Delta^{2k+1})$ or has $H^{2k}(C'')=0$.
+At any rate, $C''$ has cup length 1, and therefore so does $C$. \item[\textbf{4}:] This is only relevant for $k=2$, where we remain with a budget of less than $\frac{1}{3}$.
+Thus, no edge can be added, so only vertex adding operations occur in the growing process.
+Therefore, the component is contractible.\qedhere \end{enumerate} \end{proof} \begin{remark} To avoid confusion it is important to stress that the proposition only addresses strongly connected $\textbf{2k}$-components.
+The proof that $H^l\neq 0$ for (in our case) $k\le l<2k$ in \cite{Fowler19} involves proving the existence of $\partial\Delta^l$ as a subcomplex of $X$ with a maximal face.
+This maximal face is by definition not contained in any strongly connected component of dimension greater than $l$. \end{remark}